Dynatrace/obslab-release-validation/docs/index.md

-# Release Validation for SREs with Site Reliability Guardian
+# Release Validation for DevOps Engineers with Site Reliability Guardian

-In this demo, you take on the role of a Site Reliability Engineer (SRE).
-You are running an application, consisting of a number of microservices.
+In this demo, you take on the role of a Product Manager or DevOps engineer.
+You are running an application, and wish to enable a new feature.

 The application is already instrumented to emit tracing data, using the [OpenTelemetry](https://opentelemetry.io){target="_blank"} standard.
 The demo system will be automatically configured to transport that data to Dynatrace for storage and processing.